open-estuary/estuary/doc/Deploy_Manual.4D03.md

 Because this dtb file is important to this D03 boards, firstly you must flash this DTB file into spiflash before any methods of bringing up systerm.

-We will often do some commands in "EFI internal shell" mode and "Embedded Boot Loader(EBL)" mode, about how to enter two modes and how to switch between them, please refer to [UEFI_Manual.md](https://github.com/open-estuary/estuary/blob/master/doc/UEFI_Manual.4D03.md)  "Upgarde UEFI" chapter..
+ "EFI internal shell" mode and "Embedded Boot Loader(EBL)" mode often used to upgrade DTB file , about how to enter two modes and how to switch between them, please refer to [UEFI_Manual.md](https://github.com/open-estuary/estuary/blob/master/doc/UEFI_Manual.4D03.md)  "Upgarde UEFI" chapter..

 1. IP address config at "EFI Internal Shell" mode (Optional, you can ignore this step if DHCP works well)